 To replace the windscreen for a Nissan 370Z you will have to remove the left hand and right hand A Pillar Mouldings.
-Not an overly complicated procedure, however, I am still yet to come across a mould that has not been damaged in some way by a clumsy technician.
+Not a complicated procedure, however, I am still yet to come across a mould that has not been damaged in some way by a clumsy windscreen technician.

 All to often DIY enthusiasts and professional auto glass technicians and DIY enthusiasts begin this task by pulling and levering on the mouldings, assuming they are clipped in place.
 You could be forgiven for assuming this, as the mouldings appear to be in two pieces such is the outer profile (False join in outer mould).

 However, using this heavy handed approach will almost certainly result in these fragile mouldings being damaged.
 Just for the record, these moulds are approximately $400/$500 Australian, at the time of this writing.
 In addition, the mouldings usually come as blanks and require painting on arrival, an expensive and time consuming exercise.
 Something you would rather avoid if you could.

 Good news! simply follow the list of instructions below and removing these moulds is a snack.
 So buckle up, lets jump into it.

 Step 1.
 Important Information About The A Pillar Moulding.

 The moulding from the outside appears like it is in two pieces, however, it’s not.
 The moulding is a one piece moulding that also contains the rubber door glass seal.
 This seals the electric glass window shut.
 So, don’t start yanking on stuff willy nilly, you will cause damage.

 You may also want to check at this point if the windscreen is generic.
 Look at the badge on the front windscreen, if it does not say Nissan, its a generic glass.
 If it is generic, then this indicates that the windscreen has been replaced before.
 Xinyi (XYG) is a generic glass, as is Fuyao (FYG).

 If so, the moulding may be damaged already and put back in place with windscreen adhesive.
 This is a common practise used by many inexperienced auto glass technicians to fix up mouldings they break whilst being carless.